Criminal Justice

 v.
 McCollum.
 A unanimous Supreme Court ruled that a Korean War

-veteran, who likely had PTSD, receved ineffective assistance of counsel,
+veteran, who likely had PTSD, received ineffective assistance of

-where he was sentenced to death for murder and no evidence about
+counsel, where he was sentenced to death for murder and no evidence

-his mental state or other mitigating factors were introduced at the
+about his mental state or other mitigating factors were introduced

 Consultants (AALNC) offers information for RNs who are legal